elsassph/fdMacros/readme.md

 ## Why use C# macros?

-C# macros are really powerful: scripts have unlimited access to the loaded libraries and plugins, and a lot lighter than full-blown plugins.
+C# macros are really powerful: scripts have unlimited access to the loaded libraries and plugins, and are a lot lighter than full-blown plugins.
 The only constraint is that they must fit into one C# file and you can't load DLLs to extend FlashDevelop functionalities.
 Also the syntax is limited to something like C# 2 (eg. no `var foo` inference).

 Scripts are loaded and compiled on first use, which keeps FlashDevelop startup lean.
-You'll "feel" it as the first execution of a macro includes a little pause where the file is loaded and compiled.
+You'll "feel" it as the first execution of a macro includes a little pause where the script is loaded and compiled.
 It is afterwards as fast as C# can be!

 - [Script macros tutorial and examples](http://www.flashdevelop.org/community/viewtopic.php?f=20&t=5846)